-Whether you’re a college student or an experienced pro, a powerful laptop is a must for content creation.
-You need a high-quality display and top-notch internals in order to process videos properly.
+No matter your skill level, you’ll probably notice that a powerful laptop is a must for video editing.
+You need a crisp display and premium internals to process videos properly.
 However, it can be tricky to break down the laptop jargon and figure out which model is right for you.
 We’re here to simplify things and offer our picks for the best laptops for video editing and graphic design you should consider getting.

 Some users may prefer Macs while others go for Windows machines, so we’ve done our best to cover all of the bases.
 You won’t find any Chromebooks on the list, as they don’t often pack the right punch.
 Ready to get rendering?
 Let’s jump in.